Business Administration (MBAA)

 MBAA 699 Special Topics in Business Administration 1-3 Credit (1-3,0)

 In this course, students elect to perform a special, directed analysis and/or independent study in an area of particular interest.
 Candidates selecting this elective must prepare a detailed proposal for the desired project and present the proposal to the graduate program chair or department chair for faculty review.
 Proposals must be submitted at least four weeks prior to the start of the term in which the elective is being taken.
-Prerequisite: Permission of the Graduate Program Chair.
+Pre-Requisite: Permission of the appropriate Department Chair.

 A written document on an aviation/aerospace management topic supervised throughout its preparation by the student's Thesis Committee, which demonstrates the student's mastery of the topic and is of satisfactory quality for publication.